dareoyeleke/SQL-ENGINEERING/README.md

     ORDER BY skill_count DESC
   ```
  **The results show**
-  - Python and sql are the leading skills for US based or remote jobs with the total mention for each skill at 40,616 and 40,352 respectively
+  - Python and SQL are the leading skills for US based or remote jobs with the total mention for each skill at 40,616 and 40,352 respectively
-  - Following the top two skills, we see a steep drop in the mention for aws and azure skills at 18,286 and 13,928  respectively
+  - Following the top two skills, we see a steep drop in the mention for AWS and Azure skills at 18,286 and 13,928  respectively